Aleksandr62aa/AI_ML_DL/README.md

 The implementation of deep learning algorithms was carried out using the PyTorch and Tensorflow frameworks.

 ## To solve problems we used:
-1. Ensemble methods for increasing forecasting accuracy - bagging, gradient boosting;
+1. Ensemble methods for increasing forecasting accuracy - bagging, gradient boosting.
-2. K-block cross-validation;
+2. K-block cross-validation.
 3. Transfer learning.